the-cult-of-integral/discord-raidkit/README.md

 - Commands must be used like regular commands - in other words, in a text channel.
 Pretty much every server has a text channel, although it is best to find one that your sure no one is currently watching.
 Commands will delete themselves after being entered to help you go further undetected.

-"**But xSerpentine!**" You shout, "**However will I convince people to add the bot?!**" Well, it's up to you.
+"**But Integral!**" You shout, "**However will I convince people to add the bot?!**" Well, it's up to you.
 You can try bribing, you can try bargaining, you can create senses of emergancy - anything, just don't be *too* over-the-top.
 Remember, whilst you will spend your time reading their psychology, they'll be reading you.

 However, there *are* a few resources I haved provided in a Social Engineering folder to help you gain **trust**, the most important thing to possses.
 - Multiple .txt files containing all the bots code without any malicious functions.